-[Note: This information is provided by Cork Institute of Technology.]
+[Note: This information is provided by MTU.]

 Cork, one of Ireland's major cities, is noted as a center of entrepreneurship, business development and employment generation.
 Many international investors have established significant locations in Cork, resulting in the creation of specialist clusters in the life sciences, information technology, and agri-food sectors.
 Cork is the home of a vibrant information technology (IT) industry and is a significant location for EMC, IBM, VMware and Apple among others.

-CIT offers a safe and welcoming environment to international students in addition to providing excellent educational qualifications.
+MTU offers a safe and welcoming environment to international students in addition to providing excellent educational qualifications.

 Bachelor of Business in Business Administration

 SPSCC has an articulation agreement with Munster Technological University in Business Administration.
 To be eligible to transfer to MTU into the second-year courses of the three-year Bachelor of Business in Business Administration program, in addition to meeting the normal MTU entry requirements, SPSCC students must successfully complete the Associate in Applied Science in Business Administration degree at SPSCC with a cumulative GPA of 3.00 and have successfully completed the specific classes outlined in the Articulation Agreement (see the AAS Requirements below).

 To learn more, see the AAS in Business Administration at SPSCC.

 Please note: either MTU or SPSCC can terminate the articulation agreement at any time.
 It is vital the student notifies MTU during the application process that the student is applying by means of this specific articulation agreement.

 From the AAS in Business Administration Required Courses category:

 BUS&101, Intro to Business